Labels and taints

 To remove it (if you want to schedule pods on the master) run this command:

-kubectl taint nodes dev-m-v1 node-role.kubernetes.io/master:NoSchedule-
+kubectl taint nodes master-1 node-role.kubernetes.io/master:NoSchedule-

 That trailing dash (-) removes the taint.